ues-io/uesio/README.md

 As mentioned in the [monorepo](#monorepo-architecture) section, a single `package.json` file describes the npm dependencies for the whole monorepo.

-All npm pacakges we used are installed as `development` dependency since uesio is not intended to be realeased as standalone npm module.
+All npm packages we used are installed as `development` dependency since uesio is not intended to be realeased as standalone npm module.

 Most of commmands you might run related to Node.js.

-- Install a new npm dependency :
+- Install a new dependency :

 ```
 npm install lodash.isempty -D
 ```

-- Minor update of an existing npm dependency :
+- Minor update of an existing dependency :

 ```
 npm updade react -D
 ```

-- Major update and latest of an existing npm dependency :
+- Major update and latest of an existing dependency :

 ```
 npm install react@latest -D
 ```

-- List all dependencies of the monorepo :
+- List all dependencies of the monorepo and the related version :

 ```
  npm list --depth=0